halfbaked/data_warehouse/README.md

 Data points with a common measurement, have a common sets of dimensions and metrics.
 Measurements supported can be found by sending a GET request to `/measurements`.
 When querying or loading data, the relevant measurment id must be provided.

+## Tech choices

+### Ktor
+From the creators of IntelliJ and Kotlin.
+Lightweight but powerful web server that is ideal for microservices.

+### InfluxDB
+Time series database that helped provide both features and knowledge of the problem domain when working on this project.

 ## Documentation
 - [Api document on Apiary](https://datawarehouse2.docs.apiary.io/#).